2018 ENC STEM Student Application will open February 19, 2018.

 Question: How many students will be accepted?

-Answer: We will accept approximately 120 students for the 2017 Eastern North Carolina STEM Summer Program.
+Answer: We will accept approximately 120 students for the 2018 Eastern North Carolina STEM Summer Program.
+A maximum of 70 students will be able to attend the NCSSM portion.

 Question: What is the attendance policy?
 Can I miss a day?